ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Rate Limits

-Creation of resources can be rate limited by servers to ensure fair usage and prevent abuse.
+Creation of resources can be rate limited by ACME servers to ensure fair usage and prevent abuse.
 Once the rate limit is exceeded, the server MUST respond with an error with the type "urn:ietf:params:acme:error:rateLimited".
 Additionally, the server SHOULD send a "Retry-After" header indicating